LiamMarrinan/Latin102/Translation3.md

 **D. Translation**

-One day Hercules cleaned in the dung of King Augeas, with Iove helping for the most part; Hercules let in the river to clean all of the dung.
+One day Hercules cleaned dung from King Augeas' stall, with Iove helping for the most part; Hercules let in the river to clean all of the dung.

 Hercules led the Bull alive with whom Pasiphae layed with from the island of Crete.